 7. COOKING OIL

 Oil is a great household item to include in your DIY science kit.
-Why not make a Lava Lamp with oil and water, and learn about density at the same time?
+Why not make a Lava Lamp with oil and water, and learn about density simultaneously?
 Or even make waves in a bottle.

 8. CORN STARCH

 Cornstarch is an awesome item to have on hand in your kids’ science kit.
-Why not mix up some cornstarch and water to make oobleck, and explore non-Newtonian fluids!
+Mix some cornstarch and water to make oobleck, and explore non-Newtonian fluids!

 9. CORN SYRUP

-Corn syrup is a great for adding to a density layer experiments like this one.
+Corn syrup is great for adding to density layer experiments like this one.

 10. DISH SOAP